cschotte/blog/content/posts/Hosting a Static Site on Azure using CDN and HTTPS/index.md

 ## Storage Account

-We start by creating a normal general-purpose storage account in Azure.
+We start by creating a general-purpose storage account in Azure.
 Use a unique name and choose a location close to yourself.
 I live in the Netherlands, so West Europe is, in my case, the best option.
 Replication I don’t need, so locally redundant, is the cheapest for me.

 Next, we need to **enable the Static website option** in the storage account, and which also gives us the primary endpoint URL we need later.